This post may contain affiliate links. See our affiliate disclosure for more.

 This article will focus on the words (or the copywriting) you’ll use when sending emails offering discounts to your customers or clients.
 Before diving into the how-to, I’ve also included a small free email template/sample for offering a discount.

-If you need a quick sample email for offering a discount to clients or customers, here’s one that could work well.
+If you need a quick sample email for offering a discount to loyal customers or clients, here’s a few that could work well.

-Keep in mind, this is written for a freelancer or service-provider but can be modified to fit your business needs.
+Keep in mind, these are written for a freelancer or service-provider, but can be modified to fit your business needs.

-It’s our way of saying: Happy Fourth Quarter! 🙂
+It’s our way of saying: Happy Holidays! 🙂

 Wishing you all the best,

-PS: You know how busy it gets around Q4 which means, we can’t offer this discount after Oct 31 (even if we want to!) so be sure to hit “reply” right away and we’ll get you on the calendar.
+PS: You know how busy it gets this time of year which means, we can’t offer this discount after Dec 12 (even if we want to!) so be sure to hit “reply” right away and we’ll get you on the calendar.
 Cheers!

 How to write an email for giving discounts to customers & clients